Assessing Robustness via Score-Based Adversarial Image Generation: Introduction

 \section{Introduction}

-Ensuring the robustness of machine algorithms against noisy data or malicious interventions has become a major concern in various applications ranging from autonomous driving~\citep{eykholt2018physical} and medical diagnostics~\citep{dong2023adversarial} to the financial sector~\citep{fursov2021adversarial}.
-Even though adversarial robustness has received significant research attention \citep{goodfellow2014explaining, madry2017towards, croce2020reliable}, it is still an unsolved problem \citep{hendrycks2022unsolved}.
+Ensuring robustness against noisy data or malicious interventions has become a major concern in various applications ranging from autonomous driving~\citep{eykholt2018physical} and medical diagnostics~\citep{dong2023adversarial} to the financial sector~\citep{fursov2021adversarial}.
+Even though adversarial robustness has received significant research attention \citep{goodfellow2014explaining, madry2017towards, croce2020reliable}, it is still an unsolved problem.
 Most works on adversarial robustness define adversarial perturbations to lie within a restricted $\ell_p$-norm from the input.
-However, recent works showed that significant semantic changes can occur within common perturbation norms~\citep{tramer2020fundamental, gosch2023revisiting}, and that many relevant semantics-preserving corruptions lie outside specific norm ball choices.
-Examples include physical perturbations such as stickers on stop signs \citep{eykholt2018physical} or naturally occurring corruptions such as lighting or fog \citep{kar20223d, hendrycks2018benchmarking}.
-Such examples led to the inclusion of a first $\ell_p$-norm independent robustness benchmark to RobustBench \citep{croce2020robustbench} and a call to further investigation into robustness beyond $\ell_p$-bounded adversaries \citep{hendrycks2022unsolved}.
-Thus, in this work we address the following research question:

-\textit{How can we generate semantic-preserving adversarial examples beyond $\ell_p$-norm constraints?} We propose to leverage the significant progress in diffusion models \citep{sohl2015deep, ho2020denoising} and score-based generative models \citep{song2020score} in generating realistic images.
+However, recent works have shown that significant semantic changes can occur within common perturbation norms, and that many relevant semantics-preserving corruptions lie outside specific norm ball choices ~\citep{tramer2020fundamental, gosch2023revisiting}.
+Examples include physical perturbations such as stickers on stop signs \citep{eykholt2018physical} or natural corruptions such as lighting or fog \citep{kar20223d, hendrycks2018benchmarking}.
+This led to the inclusion of a first $\ell_p$-norm independent robustness benchmark to RobustBench \citep{croce2020robustbench}, and a call to further investigation into robustness beyond $\ell_p$-bounded adversaries \citep{hendrycks2022unsolved}.
+Thus, in this work, we address the following research question: We propose to leverage the significant progress in diffusion models \citep{sohl2015deep, ho2020denoising} and score-based generative models \citep{song2020score} in generating realistic images.
 Specifically, we introduce \emph{\ours{} (\oursacro{})}, a framework designed to synthesize adversarial examples, transform existing images into adversarial ones, and purify images.
-Using diffusion guidance~\citep{dhariwal2021diffusion} \oursacro{} can generate semantic-preserving adversarial examples that are not captured by common $\ell_p$-norms (see Fig.~\ref{fig:main}).
-Overall \oursacro{} represents a novel tool for assessing and enhancing the empirical robustness of image classifiers.
+Using diffusion guidance~\citep{dhariwal2021diffusion}, \oursacro{} can generate semantics-preserving adversarial examples that are not captured by common $\ell_p$-norms (see Fig.~\ref{fig:main}).
+Overall, \oursacro{} represents a novel tool for assessing and enhancing the empirical robustness of image classifiers.